-places2040 is presented by the
+places2040 has been prepared by the

 LANCASTER COUNTY PLANNING COMMISSION